benjamin-carl/install/README.md

 ## Features

  - CLI- and Composer-Interface for installing files (binary-, phar-, shell- or batch-files) from local or remote source (URL)
+ - Download files
+ - Install files
+ - Use directly from within your `composer.json`
- - High-quality & stable codebase (following PSR standards e.g. `PSR-0,1,4`)
+ - High-quality & stable codebase (following PSR standards e.g. `PSR-1,4`)
  - Built on top of good PHP libraries
- - PHP 7.1 & HHVM ready
  - Clean + well documented code
  - Unit-tested with a good coverage